axvr/code-dump/2018/omnisharp/README.md

 OSs.
 Shortly after that, I created a sister script written in PowerShell to automate the installation on Microsoft Windows.

-This is an old version of the script; various bug fixes and improvemnts have been made to this script in the [upstream O#-Vim repo][O# installers].
+This is an old version of the script; various bug fixes and improvements have been made to this script in the [upstream O#-Vim repo][O# installers].

 (**NOTE:** only this copy of the script is in public domain.
 The version in